ThalesGroup/cva6-softcore-contest/README.md

 # Contest

 ## Xilinx libraries compilation
-Some Xilinx are needed in order to simulate xilinx IP with QuestaSim.
+Some Xilinx libraries are needed in order to simulate xilinx IP with QuestaSim.
 Therefore, before running a simulation, Xilinx libraries have to be compiled, to do so, run the command:
 ```
 $ make compile_xilinx_lib